biakaworks/ReadMe-Generator/readme-generator.md

 - [Questions](#questions)

 ## Installation
-💿 Test Test Test
+💿 use node and run node index.js and answer a few questions

 ## Contributing
-🤝 Test Test Test
+🤝 Myself (biaka) and many sources on the internet

 ## Tests
-🔬 Test Test Test
+🔬 No there is not!

-## Email me if you have any questions about Test Test Test at:
+## Email me if you have any questions about ReadMe-Generator at:
 📧 biaka@biakaworks.com

 ## Github
-:octocat: Connect on GitHub at: [biakaworks](https://github.com/biakaworks)
+🐙+🐱 Connect on GitHub at: [biakaworks](https://github.com/biakaworks)